deepak59y-jpg/kashi-seva/README.md

 4. Booking confirmed — reducing walk-in crowd load

 ## Status
 Built as a hackathon prototype for SIH.
-[Add: did it place / reach a round?
-If yes, mention it here — that's a credibility signal]